-Unlike the more traditional radiofrequency devices commonly used in Physiotherapy, the operating principle of Q-Physio is not based exclusively on a simple deep tissue heating effect.
+Unlike the more traditional radiofrequency devices commonly used in Physiotherapy, the operating principle of Q-Physio is not based on tissue heating effect.

 The stimulation aimed to induce a REGENERATION of damaged tissues (see Scientific Study “In-vitro analysis of Quantum Molecular Resonace effects on human mesenchymal stromal cells”), depends instead from the very peculiar spectrum of frequencies employed, which, as shown by several researches conducted at the Department of Anatomy and Human Physiology of the University of Padua, interacts in a more subtle and refined way (See publication on Basic Applied Myology, available on this site).